You are given the text T=CAGTAGTAGC.

 Concatenate the two sequences using a unique character for splitting.

-e.g. CCATG#CATG$
+e.g. CCATG#CATG$.

 Dont forget to include suffix links!